Currently accepting applications for all programs. Tuition is free for all students who complete their clinical hours at Ochsner locations. 

-- Ochsner Medical Center, an 555-bed general medical surgical hospital, is the flagship facility for Ochsner Health System.
+- Ochsner Medical Center, a 767-bed general medical surgical hospital, is the flagship facility for Ochsner Health.

-- Ochsner Medical Center has been consistently rated one of the US' best hospitals by US News.
+- Ochsner Medical Center has been consistently rated one of the nation's best hospitals by US News.

 - Ochsner Medical Center is located near Uptown New Orleans and includes acute and sub-acute facilities and centers of excellence: Ochsner Cancer Institute, Ochsner Multi-Organ Transplant Center and Ochsner Heart and Vascular Institute.